Som-Energia/somenergia-generationkwh/docs/domaincriteria.md

     - A mail will be sent
         - At start of generation or whenever a new investment is created
         - Telling the assignation if any by default and why
-        - Telling the means to change it (by now mail + ERP operator)
+        - Telling the means to change it.
+            By now mail to generationkwh@somenergia.coop + ERP operator.
+            Eventually using the virtual office.
     - ERP client IF will manage this list for a given member
     - ERP client IF will display the list of investment
         - Set the activation date relative to the purchase date of many at once